mikeizbicki/ucr-cs100/textbook/assignment-help/syscalls/getinfo.md

 **declaration:** `char *getcwd(char *buf, size_t size);`

 **returns:** When successful, the function returns a pointer to a `string` containing the pathname of the current working directory.
 On error, it returns `NULL`.

 [man page](http://linux.die.net/man/3/getcwd)

-As stated above, getcwd gets the c-string containing the current working directory.
+getcwd gets the c-string containing the current working directory.
 It inserts the c-string into `buf` to be used later.
 The parameter size is the length of the `char*` you pass in as the first parameters.
-For example, if you created `char directory[250]`, you’d pass in `directory, 250`.
+For example, if you create `char directory[250]`, you would pass in `directory, 250`.

 Notes: This function is useful when implementing bash commands such as `cd`, and you need to display the current working directory the user is in.